 Ingredients of Filipino spaghetti

-It is easy to tell that the Filipino spaghetti deviates from its bolognese counterpart.
+It is easy to tell that Filipino spaghetti deviates from its bolognese counterpart.
 It has ground meat, tomato paste, salt, and pepper.
 Then the rest of the ingredients are what made this dish, on its own, a character.
+A character, indeed, that using “any” pasta sauce is not going to work if you would want to capture the salt and sweet taste the Filipino spaghetti is known for.

-You would see in the recipe below the use of Del Monte spaghetti sauce.
+You would see in the recipe below the use of Del Monte Filipino spaghetti sauce.
 This became a common practice as it is easier and probably less expensive.
 But is there a way to make the sauce from scratch?
 Or course.
 The basic recipe for the sauce is similar to that of your regular bolognese sauce with the addition of the magical banana catsup and a little bit of sugar, to balance the saltiness as you see fit.
 And then, of course, the hotdogs!
+That is such comfort food!

-Popular during kids’ birthday parties and other social events, and like the Filipino pancit, it is part of an array of dishes during any celebrations whether home-cooked, catered, or done in (small) restaurants.
+Popular during kids’ birthday parties and other social events, and like the Filipino pancit, Pinoy spaghetti is part of the array of dishes during any celebrations – whether home-cooked, catered, or done in (small) restaurants.

 Storing Filipino Spaghetti

 This dish is usually mixed during cooking and then served on separate plates by scooping.
-Any left-overs can be kept in tight-lid containers in the fridge for another day.
+Any leftovers can be kept in tight-lid containers in the fridge for another day.
 However, to extend its life, the trick is to cook the sauce separately, serve the pasta, sauce, and shredded cheddar cheese separately, and keep each of them in different containers.
-This way, the dish can be kept longer; the sauce, in fact, can be frozen and be kept for a month or two.
+This way, the dish can be kept longer; the sauce can be frozen and be kept for a month.

 Bestie Tina's Filipino Spaghetti